-About the Canadian CED Network - Manitoba
+About the Canadian CED Network Manitoba

-CCEDNet Manitoba is the local chapter of the Canadian Community Economic Development Network (CCEDNet) - a national association of several hundred organizations and individuals working in every province and territory to create sustainable and inclusive communities directing their own social, economic and environmental futures.
+The Canadian Community Economic Development Network (CCEDNet) is a national association of several hundred organizations and individuals in every province and territory working to create sustainable and inclusive communities directing their own social, economic and environmental futures.
 CCEDNet and its members are committed to the values of inclusion, diversity and equity.
 Our methods are participatory, democratic, innovative and entrepreneurial.

-The CED model is action led by people locally to create economic opportunity and improve social conditions in communities, especially those who need it most.
+The CED model is action led by people locally to create economic opportunity and improve social conditions in communities, especially with and for those who need it most.
 Across Manitoba, CED and social economy initiatives foster economic revitalization, local ownership of resources, poverty reduction, labour market development, social development, environmental stewardship and access to capital.

 More than one hundred members are represented by CCEDNet Manitoba.
 Our membership is broad, and works with thousands of community members across the Province.
-Our membership is diverse, spanning a multitude of methods, models and organizational structures, including non-profits, co-ops, social enterprises, for-profits and individuals.
+Our membership is diverse, spanning a multitude of methods, models, and organizational structures, with non-profits, co-ops, social enterprises, for-profits and individuals included.
 We acknowledge that our work in Manitoba takes place on Indigenous land, particularly noting our offices and events in Winnipeg on Treaty 1 Territory, and the homeland of the Métis Nation.

-CCEDNet Manitoba works to strengthen our members' practice, increase knowledge on CED, connect members to each other and resources and build our collective voice to speak clearly to government, the public and new partners.
-Through this work, CCEDNet Manitoba enables our members to engage in collaborative and efficient strategic action towards achieving their shared vision.
+CCEDNet Manitoba works to strengthen our members' practice, increase knowledge on CED issues and models, connect members to each other and resources, and build our collective voice to speak clearly to government, the public and new partners.
+By bringing organizations together, providing essential communications and knowledge building opportunities, CCEDNet Manitoba enables our members to engage in collaborative and efficient strategic action towards achieving their shared vision.